-Cumulative Index - An index in periodical form that, at stated intervals, combines new items with those of earlier editions to form a new single list
+Cumulative Index - An index in periodical form that, at stated intervals, combines new items with those of earlier editions to form a new single list cording to its subject

 Databases - Subscription services containing large amounts of information from magazines, newspapers, pamphlets, dictionaries, encyclopedias, etc. These may be on CD-ROM or internet-based, and may be free or available by subscription.
-Many libraries provide database passwords for home access by those with library cards.
+Many libraries provide database passwords for home access by those with library cards

-Dewey Decimal Classification System (DDC) - A system used to assign a location number to a book according to its subject.
+Dewey Decimal Classification System (DDC) - A system used to assign a location number to a book ac-